Sunday, December 24, 2006

 HE: "I was kidding, most people just give me the forks!"

 ME: "OH!
 Okay..." chuckled and gave him the forks and went back to the timetable as he gave me the forks and ducked back behind the bus stop.
 I started walking away and he poked his head back around; "You just proved that there are still some nice people out there."
 Awww...
-I'm nice.
+I'm nice. - Descending in the slow, slow hotel elevator with a slightly dishevelled, grey haired lady elegantly dressed in a black dress, black purse in hand with a long red scarf around her neck:

 ME: "This elevator is quite slow don't you think?"
 (I know!
 I'm SO good at conversation!)